britram/taps-transports/draft-ietf-taps-transports.md

 and mechanisms for orderly completion and immediate teardown of a connection.
 The protocol is defined by a family of RFCs.

-It provides multiplexing to multiple sockets on each host using port numbers.
+It provides multiplexing to multiple sockets at each endpoint using port numbers.
 An active DCCP session is identified by its four-tuple of local and remote IP addresses and local port and remote port numbers.
-At connection setup, DCCP also exchanges the the service code {{RFC5595}}
+At connection setup, DCCP also exchanges the service code {{RFC5595}}, a mechanism that allows transport instantiations to indicate the service treatment that is expected from the network.

-mechanism to allow transport instantiations to indicate the service treatment that is expected from the network.
+The protocol segments data into messages, typically sized to fit in IP packets, but which may be fragmented providing they are less than the maximum packet size.

-The protocol segments data into messages, typically sized to fit in IP packets, but which may be fragmented providing they are less than the  A DCCP interface MAY allow applications to request fragmentation for packets larger than PMTU, but not larger than the maximum packet size allowed by the current congestion control mechanism (CCMPS) {{RFC4340}}.
+A DCCP interface allows applications to request fragmentation for packets larger than PMTU, but not larger than the maximum packet size allowed by the current congestion control mechanism (CCMPS) {{RFC4340}}.